 On December 21, 2012, ADMA and its subsidiaries entered into the Loan Agreement with Hercules.
-Under the Loan Agreement, ADMA may borrow on a revolving basis up to a maximum of \$6.0 million.
-In connection with the Loan Agreement, ADMA issued to Hercules a warrant to purchase 25,000 shares of common stock with an exercise price set at the lower of (i) \$9.60 or (ii) the price per share of the next institutional round of financing, subject to customary anti-dilution adjustments.
-The warrant expires after 10 years and has piggyback registration rights.
+Under the Loan Agreement, ADMA has borrowed \$5.0 million.
+In connection with the Loan Agreement, ADMA issued to Hercules a warrant to purchase 31,750 shares of common stock with an exercise price of \$7.56, subject to customary anti-dilution adjustments.
+On February 24, 2014, ADMA and its subsidiaries amended the Loan Agreement with Hercules, which provides for an additional \$10 million of funding, along with additional warrants to Hercules of 34,800 shares of common stock of the Company (and a warrant for an additional 23,200 shares of common stock if the Company borrows an additional \$5.0 million with an exercise price set at the lower of (i) \$7.50 per share or (ii) the price per share of the next round of financing over the next twelve months, subject to customary anti-dilution adjustments The warrant expires after 10 years and has piggyback registration rights with respect to the shares of common stock underlying the warrant.

-The issuance of the warrant was not registered under the Securities Act.
+The issuance of the warrants was not registered under the Securities Act.
 No general solicitation or advertising was used in connection with the issuance.
 In making the issuance to an accredited investor without registration under the Securities Act, the Company relied upon the exemption from registration contained in Section 4(2) of the Securities Act and/or Regulation D thereunder.